- NEW YEAR THOUGHTS AND LEGAL CHECK-UP:

-We would like to express our thanks to our many clients, colleagues and friends who helped to make 2015 a terrific year.
-We would also like to extend our best wishes to you for a happy, healthy & prosperous 2016!
+We would like to express our thanks to our many clients, colleagues and friends who helped to make 2016 a terrific year.
+We would also like to extend our best wishes to our readers for a happy, healthy & prosperous 2017!

 We do what we do because we like it and because we want to make a difference.
 But we could not do it without all of you.
-In particular I am especially thankful to Mark Reichenthal, James Audiffred, Claire Berryman and Rexford Brabson who make a huge difference every day.
+In particular I am especially thankful to Mark Reichenthal, James Audiffred, Rexford Brabson and Lisa Reichenthal — along with our close friends and colleagues Ed Burns and Eric Hanscom – who make a huge difference every day.

 NEW YEAR LEGAL CHECK-UP: